How Much Is a Norwegian Forest Cat

 4. Vet Visits

-Vet visits need to be done bi-annually, you have to stick to the schedule because Norwegian cats have some common health problems that need to be looked after as they grow old.
+Vet visits need to be done bi-annually; you have to stick to the schedule because Norwegian cats have some common health problems that need to be looked after as they grow old.
 Norwegian cats can develop Hip dysplasia and other diseases.
-It’s important to have vet appointments that would cost you around $160 to $200.
+It’s important to have vet appointments that cost you around $160 to $200.

 Price of Show Norwegian Forest Cat